Advertiser disclosure

 If you are feeling a bit overwhelmed in your college application process, that is completely understandable.
 That is why Scholarships360 has prepared tons of resources for students to help this time feel a little less stressful.
 Learning more about what colleges want to see on a college application, or how to complete the various sections of the Common Application does not have to be difficult.

 We can also guide you through getting letters of recommendation, deciding how many colleges to apply to, and improving your SAT score.
 And don’t forget to fill out the FAFSA and/or the CSS Profile in order to be eligible for financial aid!
-Best of luck on your applications!
+Best of luck on your applications and make sure that you apply for all the scholarships you qualify for!